asizikov/asizikov.github.io/content/blog/2024-04-01-github-actions-multi-repo.md

 Now that we have a way to trigger the build pipeline from the source code repositories, we need to be able to checkout the code from these repositories.

-For a simple scenario, where there is no need to store pipelines in the srouce code repo, we can keep the entire build logic in our `builds` repository.
+For a simple scenario, where there is no need to store pipelines in the source code repo, we can keep the entire build logic in our `builds` repository.

 ```yaml
 #https://github.com/chain-builds/builds/.github/workflows/build.yml